alphagov/government-service-design-manual/service-manual/operations/penetration-testing.md

 For any sizable project it is wise to engage with them as early as possible.
 They can provide guidance and expertise on potential problems and help you make sure the right things are tested.

-### Use inhouse expertise as well as external services
+### Use in-house expertise as well as external services

 Testing for security issues should be done throughout the development of a service, as well as regularly when it's up and running.
 Having third parties do this testing is a good way of introducing genuine experts and getting a different view on something.
 However it's also important to make sure the team building the software know that security is the responsibility of the team, and not something that is outsourced.